xy-tech/X2100-BIOS-EC/README.md

 		* HAP bit 1 BIOS and fn/ctrl swapped EC
 1. Rename the BIOS as bios.bin and EC as ec.bin
 1. Download update.sh from this repository.
-1. Download flashrom binary from this github repository.
+1. Download flashrom binary from the release page.
 	1. Alternatively, run `git clone https://github.com/flashrom/flashrom.git` to clone flashrom
 	1. `cd flashrom` and build flashrom by running `make`.
 More instructions are located in the flashrom readme.
 1. Place bios.bin, ec.bin, flashrom binary and update.sh in the same folder.